Snowstormer/triviabot/README.md

 }
 ```

 As for question, you can put anything - however answers have some guidelines.
-To make answers not throw an error, you **have to** place them inside a list (array), yes, even if there's only one answer it has to be in a list.
+To make answers not throw an error, you **have to** place them inside a array, yes, even if there's only one answer it has to be in a array.
 Secondly, answers **have to** be lowercase.
 When checking for an answer, the bot converts the text into all lowercase - this means that it will not find the answer if it too isn't lowercase.
 This requirement may or may not change in the future.

 Finally, you have to add your topic into the `config.json`.
-Just plop it into the `enabledtopics` list at any place - the list is sorted when displayed anyway.
+Just plop it into the `enabledtopics` array at any place - the array is sorted when displayed anyway.